lchdl/DeepWMH/README.md

 The fastest way of applying our tool to your research is by directly using our pre-trained model.
 To use our pre-trained model for inference, please carefully follow the steps listed below:

-1.  create a new Python 3 virtual environment using "python3 -m venv /path/to/your/virtual/env/"
+1.  create a new Python 3 virtual environment using
+    ```bash
+    python3 -m venv /path/to/your/virtual/env/
+    ```
-    for more detailed information about how to create a Python 3 virtual environment, please refer to the following link: "https://docs.python.org/3/library/venv.html".
-For simplicity, here I assume you want to create your environment under "/home/\<username\>/freeseg/venv_freeseg/".
+    for more detailed information about how to create a Python 3 virtual environment, please refer to this [link](https://docs.python.org/3/library/venv.html).
+For simplicity,
+    here I assume you want to create your environment under "/home/\<username\>/freeseg/venv_freeseg/".
     To achieve this you need to execute the following commands (replace "\<username\>" with your actual user name):